History of County Kildare: Initial Norman structures

 After the Cambro-Norman invasion removed the Uí Dúnlainge dynasty from power in 1170, Diarmait Mac Murcada's Norman allies led by Strongbow divided Kildare amongst themselves: the Barony of Carbury to Meyler FitzHenry, Naas Offalia to Maurice Fitzgerald, Norragh to Robert FitzHereford and Salt (Saltus salmonus – Salmon Leap, i.e. Leixlip) to Adam FitzHereford.
 In 1210 Kildare became one of original twelve Norman counties of Ireland, originally known as the "Liberty of Kildare".
 The Normans introduced the feudal system which was the usual landholding system in western Europe at the time.

 In 1247 the estate of Anselm Marshall was subdivided, Kildare was assigned to Sybilla (fourth daughter of William Marshall and Isabella, heiress to Strongbow and Aoife).
 Sybilla was already dead so the "Liberty of Kildare", including what is now counties Laois and Offaly, passed to her daughter Agnes and husband William de Vesci.
-In 1278 the "Liberty" (later County) of Kildare was restored to Anges de Vesci.
+In 1278 the "Liberty" (later County) of Kildare was restored to Agnes de Vesci.
 On her death in 1290 her son William succeeded to the Lordship of Kildare.